August 9, 2021

 With support from the U.S. Agency for International Development (USAID), IAVI has commenced a Leadership Development Program (LDP) that will position African and Indian scientists to take the lead in fashioning, driving, and supporting the scientific research enterprise.
 The new initiative will offer opportunities to early- and mid-career scientists to develop their skills to become the next generation of science leadership in their respective fields of expertise.

-LDP, in its first cohort, will support 30 participants from African and Indian Clinical Research Centers (CRCs), who range from laboratory scientists to clinical trials specialists.
+LDP, in its first cohort, will support 30 participants from African and Indian clinical research centers (CRC) partners, who range from laboratory scientists to clinical trials specialists.
 This first cohort includes scientifically experienced participants who have run independent science projects, as well as those who have managed only parts of much larger research enterprises.
 The cohort also includes recently appointed postdoctoral fellows in HIV prevention research at the respective partner CRCs.

 “This Leadership Development Program is important to us because we recognize that if we are to succeed in the efforts toward finding an HIV vaccine, we must support emerging leadership,” said Margaret McCluskey, RN, MPH, MPS, Senior Technical Advisor for HIV Vaccine Research at USAID.
 “Yes, we need great science done, but we also need people who can take it into the future,” she added.